Ada-Developers-Academy/core-pses/01/highest-rated.md

 For this question we will:
 1. Build a prompt using [the template linked here](https://gist.githubusercontent.com/ada-instructors/16c97dc4b16ab2bf449d9d7a81caeb16/raw/pse_observations_questions_review_template.md)
-2. Share the filled in prompt with an AI tool like ChatGPT
+2. Share the completed prompt with an AI tool like ChatGPT
-3. After the initial review, ask *at least one* follow up question using the AI tool that furthers your understanding of the problem and why certain observations or questions are useful.
+3. After the initial review, ask the AI tool *at least one* follow up question that furthers your understanding of the problem and why certain observations or questions are useful.
 Some examples could be asking questions to:
     - ensure your understanding of the analysis of the observations
     - get more details on the information we could get from asking particular questions
     - learn more about new information shared by the tool